Rockets fall to the Irish

 The Rockets (5-15, 3-3) trailed 15-9 after the first period and 22-16 at intermission.
 Kearfott finished with a team-high 12 points.

-R-B met host Putnam County Tuesday night in the league tournament at RM Germano Gymnasium in Granville.
-The Rockets return tonight to face Woodland at 7:30 p.m.
+R-B meets host Putnam County Tuesday night at 7:30 p.m. in the league tournament at RM Germano Gymnasium in Granville.